 The third essential nutrient for plants is potassium.
-The microorganisms have their role in making insoluble forms of potassium by the process of mineralization.
-Potassium id solubilized from an Insoluble form like mica, feldspar, and others by the generation of organic acids, siderophores, and capsular polysaccharides.
-Bacteria B. mucilaginous are used to solubilize rock potassium mineral powder like micas, illite, and orthoclases by the generation of organic acids (Singh et al., 2017).
+The microorganisms have their part in making nondissolvable procedures of potassium by the process of mineralization.
+Potassium is solubilized from a non-dissolvable form like feldspar, mica, and others by the generation of organic acids, siderophores, and capsular polysaccharides.
+Bacteria B. mucilaginous are used to dissolve rock potassium mineral powder like illite, micas, and orthoclases by the generation of organic acids (Singh et al., 2017).